 - Desire to avoid dealing with circumstances.
-Workaholics may have negative circumstances brewing at home.
-Rather than deal with emotions or problems, they simply work all the time.
+Workaholics may have unfavorable circumstances brewing at home.
+Rather than deal with emotions or problems, they work all the time.
 It’s a convenient excuse for not facing reality.

 Of course, there’s another snag.
 Some work addicts honestly love their work!
 They simply like to work all the time, to the detriment of everything else.
-Even so, what they may not realize is they’re setting themselves up to burn out.
+Even so, they may not realize that they’re setting themselves up for burnout.

 Are you starting to see a pattern?
 Do you feel like you could be at risk and need help with work addiction?
 Check the following risk factors to see if they pertain to your situation:

 - You have suffered from addictions before.
-You may even still be addicted to drugs, nicotine, alcohol, food or some other substance or behavior.
+You may still be addicted to drugs, nicotine, alcohol, food, or other substances or behavior.

 - You cannot turn off work.
-It’s all you’re able to think about, even when you aren’t on the job.
+It’s all you can think about, even when you aren’t on the job.

 - You are a perfectionist.
-You want everything to be right, including the work of you and your colleagues.
-In fact, you often redo coworkers’ assignments to ensure they are perfect and up to your standards.
+You want everything to be correct, including the work of you and your colleagues.
+You often redo coworkers’ assignments to ensure they are perfect and up to your standards.

 - You like being known as a workaholic.
 This is a badge you wear proudly because you believe it sets you apart from everyone else.

 - You come from a family of workaholics.
 Your mother and/or father always worked around the clock, and that’s where your comfort zone lies.
-You can’t imagine being home for your kids’ soccer tournaments, or to watch the evening news with your family.
+You can’t imagine being home for your kids’ soccer tournaments or watching the evening news with your family.

-- You like overcoming obstacles such as the need to sleep or the desire to stop working.
+- You like overcoming obstacles such as needing sleep or wanting to stop working.
 This makes you feel powerful and alive.
 It gives you a feeling of pleasure to know you’re pushing yourself harder than anyone else.

 Do these risk factors sound familiar to you?
 If so, get help for your work addiction.
-Workaholics are actually under tremendous stress and strain, and that can take a toll over time.
+Workaholics are under tremendous stress and strain, which can take a toll over time.
 Reach out to a therapist who has experience dealing with people who are work addicts.

 What Are the Signs of Work Addiction?

-Whether you have work addiction or someone you care about could be a work addict, these are the commonly-seen symptoms exhibited by work addicts:
+Whether you have a work addiction or someone you care about could be a work addict, these are the commonly-seen signs and symptoms exhibited by work addicts: